 So you want to use rolled steel in your project.
 If so, you may be wondering what type of rolled steel you should use.
 The terms “cold and hot rolled” refer to the industry names for steel formed at different temperatures.
 Today we’re going to discover the differences of hot rolled steel vs. cold rolled steel and the advantages that come with each.

-What is Rolled Steel?
+What is rolled steel?

-In metalworking, rolling is a process of forming the metal into a final shape by passing through special machines that use heavy cylinders to flatten the metal into sheets.
+In metalworking, rolling is a process of forming metal into a final shape by passing through special machines that use heavy cylinders to flatten the metal into sheets.
 It’s very similar to rolling out dough with a rolling pin.

 The rolling process is a key feature of most steel mills.
 Passing the metal material through pairs of roll stands that are grouped into rolling mills is how most steel factories shape metal into finished products.
 The rolling process can be used to create structural steel (l-beams, angle stock, channel stock), bar stock, and rails.
 There are many types of rolling like ring rolling, roll bending, roll forming, profile rolling, and controlled rolling that can be used depending on the desired shape.

 The type of rolling used to create sheets of cold or hot rolled steel is called flat rolling.

 What is hot rolled steel?